dougeby/IntuneDocs/intune/early-edition.md

 ### Support for shared iPads with the iOS Classroom app <!-- 1044681, 854689 -->

-We will be expanding the support for managing the iOS Classroom app to include students who log into shared iPads using their managed Apple ID.
+We will be expanding the support for managing the iOS Classroom app to include students who log in to shared iPads using their managed Apple ID.

 ### Office 365 ProPlus app available for Windows 10 devices <!--1121362-->